vshalaeva/DL_reading_group/README.md

 ## To propose/vote for a paper
 1. Open an issue with the name of the paper, add authors and link on the paper in comments.
 2. Vote for a paper in Issues section.
+Open an issue by clicking on the name and pick your reaction.

 ## Resources
 1. [Visualizing ML](http://jalammar.github.io)